fish-afk/Pacemaker/README.md

 # Pacemaker

-A custom c2 framework project for a custom made malware client.
+A custom c2 framework for the pacemaker malware.

 code for client: https://github.com/fish-afk/PacemakerClient

-The framework is still under heavy development and is not meant to work as expected, because of different versions on your pc.
-Hence, using docker is recommended
+using docker is recommened.

 You will need to create your own .env file with following variable/s: